Canon S120 vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S120 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the S120 and D810 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Nikon D810 Manual.

 So what conclusions can be drawn?
 Is the Canon S120 better than the Nikon D810 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.